EGI-Federation/documentation/content/en/internal/helpdesk/access-and-roles/_index.md

     - Ticket submission only to TPM and NGIs.
     - Visibility of only your own tickets.
 - GGUS User
-  - Users who need read-only acces to others' tickets, but with limited editing rights.
+  - Users who need read-only access to others' tickets, but with limited editing rights.
   - Permissions:
     - Enhanced ticket submission interface (category, ticket area, priority,